Texas: Deal Is Reached on Border Fence

 Don't forget: your calls DO make a difference.

-[Important note: before forwarding, make sure to remove the unsubscribe button below, or else you could be unintentionally unsubscribed :( ]As always, your support is deeply appreciated by Dr. Al-Arian and all of us at TBCJP.
+FORWARD TO ALL YOUR FRIENDS![Important note: before forwarding, make sure to remove the unsubscribe button below, or else you could be unintentionally unsubscribed :( ]As always, your support is deeply appreciated by Dr. Al-Arian and all of us at TBCJP.